top of page

 The Atlanta Years

 Donna began licensing her music to other artists, and her late brother Rich Gibbons recorded four of her songs.
 One of these songs, co-written with him, titled "Always," made it onto Billboard's most added list in 1996.
-Donna performed with rock band WW III and collaborated both live and in the studio with Brian and producer/arranger/keyboardist Trammell Starks.
-She also enjoyed performing solo gigs, singing and playing at various venues, and had a side gig assisting other musicians with MIDI sequencing and production.
+Donna also performed with rock band WW III and collaborated both live and in the studio with Brian and producer/arranger/keyboardist Trammell Starks (now full-time audio recording engineer at Auburn University recording studio).
+She also took solo gigs, singing and playing at various venues, did studio work, and had a side hustle assisting other musicians with MIDI sequencing and production.

 All the Kings HorsesDonna Gibbons/Brian Jobson